International-Data-Spaces-Association/idsa/README.md

 - Addional information on the [IDSA Homepage](https://internationaldataspaces.org/make/open-source/).

 #### Joining as a Contributor/Individual
-*If you are not a user of IDSA Github yet*, please click on the button below and submit a participation request by using the form.
+*If you are not a user of IDS yet*, please click on the button below and submit a participation request by using the form.

 [![Join](/images/button_click-to-join-ids-github.png)](https://forms.office.com/r/LMFt6pbji4)